WeirdConstructor/HexoSynth/README.md

 ## State of Development

-This project is still (2021-06-22) under heavy development and is considered pre alpha stage.
+This project is still (2021-08-03) under heavy development and is considered alpha stage.
 There are only few nodes (aka modules) implemented yet.
 The interface is mostly functional though.
 But not tested in all hosts yet and there are known bugs.